stivale/stivale/STIVALE2.md

 The bootloader page tables are in bootloader-reclaimable memory, their specific layout is undefined as long as they provide the above memory mappings.

-If the kernel is dynamic and not statically linked, the bootloader will relocate it, potentially performing KASLR (as specified by the config).
+If the kernel is a position independent executable, the bootloader is free to relocate it as it sees fit, potentially performing KASLR (as specified by the config).

-At entry all segment registers are loaded as 64 bit code/data segments, limits and bases are ignored since this is Long Mode.
+At entry all segment registers are loaded as 64 bit code/data segments, limits and bases are ignored since this is 64-bit mode.

-The GDT register is loaded to point to a GDT, in bootloader-reserved memory, with at least the following entries, starting at 0:
+The GDT register is loaded to point to a GDT, in bootloader-reserved memory, with at least the following entries, starting at offset 0:

   - Null descriptor
   - 16-bit code descriptor.
 Base = `0`, limit = `0xffff`.
 Readable.